 Fair and accurate contemporary reporting is a defence, but journalists should be complying with these rules anyway – in which case, they should not be threatened with being tried for contempt in the first place.

 Discussion of public affairs – the Section 5 defence – applies when the media discusses a subject of general public interest that is also raised by a current court case.
 As long as the discussion makes no reference to the court case, and the details do not closely match the subject of the trial, then the public interest defence might succeed.
 An over-simplification might help here: the media should clearly not be prevented from running a feature about domestic violence simply because someone in a court somewhere in England is on trial for domestic violence.
-The Daily Mail ran a piece about doctors alleging allowing severely handicapped babies to die of starvation, just as a doctor was on trial for allegedly doing just that.
+The Daily Mail ran a piece about doctors allegedly allowing severely handicapped babies to die of starvation, just as a doctor was on trial for allegedly doing just that.
 The Mail successfully argued it was a serious discussion of a matter of public interest, and won – even though it was admitted the story would create “incidental” prejudice to the trail.
 But it had to appeal its case to the House of Lords to win.
 No student journalist should take the risk of running a “public interest” feature that coincides with an ongoing trial on a related issue – but they should be aware of the defence.

 When is a case ‘active’?